Guidance Notes - Please read carefully

 All unsuccessful applicants will receive feedback – via email and/or phone call.
 There is no right of appeal.

-For grants for up to £2,000, we aim to respond within one month.
+For grants for up to £2,000, we aim to respond within two months.

-For grants of between £2,000 - £10,000 it may take up to three months from the point of application, however, we are usually able to process applications much quicker.
+For grants over £2,000 it may take up to three months from the point of application, however, we are usually able to process applications much quicker.

 If you are successful